Definition of Held to maturity securities

-These are also the same as Trading Securities but here unrealized gain or loss is credited into balance sheet in an equity account.
-These securities are not to be expected to hold until maturity and investor will sell them as soon price of the bonds will go up.
+These are also the same as Trading Securities, but here unrealized gain or loss is credited into the balance sheet in an equity account.
+These securities are not to be expected to hold until maturity, and an investor will sell them as soon price of the bonds will go up.

 One of the perfect examples of Held to maturity securities is bonds.
-They are having a specific maturity date and companies tend to keep it till maturity.
-Stocks cannot be classified in Held to maturity securities because they are not having any maturity date.
-If the maturity of these securities is less than one year, then it will be shown as a current asset otherwise it would be recorded as a fixed asset in accounting books.
+They have a specific maturity date, and companies tend to keep it till maturity.
+Stocks cannot be classified in Held to maturity securities because they do not have any maturity date.
+If the maturity of these securities is less than one year, then it will be shown as a current asset; otherwise, it would be recorded as a fixed asset in accounting books.

 Accounting Treatment for Held to Maturity Securities

-Let’s say in 2016, a company bought $10,000 worth of bonds that are having a maturity of 10 years and the company is intended to keep it till maturity.
-So, in balance sheet below accounting entries will be recorded:
+Let’s say in 2016, a company bought $10,000 worth of bonds that are having a maturity of 10 years, and the company is intended to keep it till maturity.
+So, in the balance sheet below, accounting entries will be recorded: